+c.
+To overturn a challenged event or to change the outcome of a reviewable matter via a Challenge, there must be clear and conclusive visual evidence that the initial adjudication of that aspect of the play was incorrect.

 d.
-To overturn a challenged event or to change the outcome of a reviewable matter via a Challenge, there must be clear and conclusive visual evidence that the initial adjudication of that aspect of the play was incorrect.

-e.
-Once the instant replay review process is triggered by a Challenge, the officials shall arrive at one of two determinations with respect to the call that was challenged:
+Once the instant replay review process is triggered by a Challenge, the on-court crew chief or Replay Center Official (as appropriate) shall arrive at one of two determinations with respect to the call that was challenged:

-- (1) The call stands (i.e., there is not clear and conclusive visual evidence that the call was incorrect); or - (2) The call is overturned (i.e., there is clear and conclusive visual evidence that the call was incorrect.)
+(1) The call stands (i.e., there is not clear and conclusive visual evidence that the call was incorrect); or a.
+If the call subject to review pursuant to a Challenge is not overturned, the Challenge is deemed unsuccessful and the challenging team loses its timeout.

+(2) The call is overturned (i.e., there is clear and conclusive visual evidence that the call was incorrect).